 Through Gutenberg you have the opportunity to help the next generation by passing on important values.

 Education can be described as the passing on of the wisdom of one generation to the next.
 Supporting Gutenberg College is an outstanding way to pass on the best wisdom that western civilization has to offer.
 Too often we hear of earnest young people leaving home and being drawn into secular ways of thinking.
 They enter a cultural milieu of pluralism and religious criticism which is suspicious of any claim to know “truth.”
 In this context, the truth of the Bible loses cogency.

-By giving to Gutenberg College you provide students with a way to grapple with secular ideals such as the “suspicion of truth” with tutors who value the Bible.
-Ultimately it is God’s transformation of the heart that guides a believer, but by teaching students how to think, they gain critical tools for sorting out conflicting claims.
-This approach gives students a much firmer grounding in their faith able to withstand cultural pressures.
+By giving to Gutenberg College, you equip to grapple with secular ideals such as the “suspicion of truth” with tutors who value the Bible.
+Ultimately, it is God’s transformation of the heart that guides a believer, but by teaching students how to think, they gain critical tools for sorting out conflicting claims.
+This approach gives students a much firmer grounding in their faith that enables them to withstand cultural pressures.